shanewhiteman/password_manager/anatomy.md

 3. Rate the password by the following:

-the password is bad if:
+<strike>the password is bad if:
 - the same character, special character(optional), or int is used more than half of the total number of characters created

-the password is okay if:
-- the same character, special character(optional), or int is used less than or equal to half of the total number of characters created

 the password is safe if:
 - no characters, special characters(optional), or ints are repeated

+the password is okay if:
+- It's not bad but it's not entirely safe either.

-4. Ask if user would like to save if "Okay" rating given
+4. Ask if user would like to save
 - if user would not like to save ask if user wants to make a new one or exit function.

-5. Save to dictionary/list
+5. Save to dictionary/list</strike>